 State-of-the art equipment for graduate students’ experimental research in optics and condensed matter physics is provided in the physics department.
-The equipment comprehends optical, electronic, and cryogenic instruments, surface science techniques and materials growth equipment.
-Examples are Atomic Force Microscopy, Auger Electron Spectroscopy, Ellipsometry, High-Resolution Low Energy Electron Diffraction, Reflection High-Energy Electron Diffraction, and X-Ray Crystallography.
+The equipment includes optical, electronic, and cryogenic instruments, surface science techniques and materials growth equipment.
+Examples are Atomic Force Microscopy, Auger Electron Spectroscopy, Ellipsometry, High-Resolution Low Energy Electron Diffraction, Reflection High-Energy Electron Diffraction, X-Ray Crystallography, and Super-Resolution Microscopy.
 Also available for research are terahertz radiation sources and ultrafast laser systems.
-Also students engage in absorption, light scattering, and photoluminescence spectroscopy using systems operating from the terahertz frequency band to the ultraviolet part of the electromagnetic spectrum.
+Students engage in absorption, light scattering, and photoluminescence spectroscopy using systems operating from the terahertz frequency band to the ultraviolet part of the electromagnetic spectrum.

 The Center for Biotechnology and Interdisciplinary Research on our campus offers extensive and high-quality facilities for students’ experimental research in biological physics at the molecular, cellular and tissue level.

 Students conducting research in theoretical biological and condensed matter physics use Rensselaer’s own supercomputer.
 The Blue Gene/Q is one of the world’s most powerful university-based supercomputers.
 Theoretical methods implemented by our students on this machine and other computers are density functional theory calculations, Monte-Carlo Simulations as well as classical and quantum mechanical molecular dynamics simulation.